AntonLedyaev/AntonLedyaev/README.md

 # Hi, I'm Anton

-Software Engineer with 3+ years of experience based in Berlin 🇩🇪
+Software Engineer based in Berlin 🇩🇪

 I work on high-traffic web applications and enjoy building systems that are reliable, performant and easy to evolve.
 Recently I’ve been spending more time on backend and systems-oriented problems.